vuluongj20/sign/README.md

 ![Sign](images/login.png)

 ## Features
-The back end uses Express.js and two libraries:
+The back end uses Express.js and three libraries:
-* JSON Web Tokens (JWT) - an authentication method that securely encodes user information into JSON objects for easy web transfer.
+* **JSON Web Tokens (JWT)** - an authentication method that securely encodes user information into JSON objects for easy web transfer.
 In Sign the server sends out these tokens in secure cookies.
-* Nodemailer - a mailing service that allows for sending emails directly from a Node app (a well-configured account is needed).
+* **Nodemailer** - a mailing service that allows for sending emails directly from a Node app (a well-configured account is needed).
+* **Mongoose** - a MongoDB database engine.

 The front end uses Angular and has 5 different pages:
 * Login.